Tabletop RPG advice for little dragons

 Warlock

-Warlocks get proficiency with light armor, making Dexterity an important stat. the Hexblade subclass also gets proficiency with medium armor and shields.
+Warlocks get proficiency with light armor, making Dexterity important.
+The Hexblade subclass also gets proficiency with medium armor and shields.

 Wizard